The book is a partnership between the Mental Health Foundation, Freight Books and the Adam World Choir.

 We are seeking submissions for a new book documenting the lives of trans people from across the world.

-If you are transgender, intersex or non-binary and have a story to tell about your life – and, in particular, your achievements, the challenges you have faced and what it's like where you live – we would like to hear it.
+If you are transgender or non-binary and have a story to tell about your life – important moments, things you are proud of, the challenges you have faced, and in particular your experience of being trans where you live – we would like to hear it.

 As a result of stigma, prejudice and violence, many trans people live with poor mental health, and suicide rates are high.
 The Mental Health Foundation believes that sharing human stories is one of the most powerful ways of challenging prejudice.
 We hope to create a book that will serve as an educational tool – increasing understanding and acceptance – as well as empowering others to share their own stories.

-The book will be published in English but if you are more comfortable writing in another language please get in touch and we will arrange for translation.
+Each submission will be published in both English and the writer's native language.
+If you are not comfortable writing in English we will arrange for translation.

 The book will be published in Spring 2018.
 Freight Books, The Mental Health Foundation and National Theatre of Scotland are delighted to be able to offer a small fee for all published submissions.
 Proceeds from sales will go 50% to the Mental Health Foundation charity and 50% towards to cost of printing.